openharmony/docs/en/application-dev/reference/apis/js-apis-call.md

 startDTMF\(callId: number, character: string, callback: AsyncCallback<void\>\): void

-Enables dual-tone multifrequency (DTMF).
+Enables DTMF.
 This API uses an asynchronous callback to return the result.

-This is a system API.
+**System API**: This is a system API.

 **System capability**: SystemCapability.Telephony.CallManager